Loki-Astari/ThorsMongo/Documentation/Update.md

 ### Find by Name:

-If we want to "Update" a name to "John" you would need to construct and send the Mongo document.
+If we want to "Update" a name to "John" you would need to construct and send the MongoDB document.

 ````
     {